JasperBoom/genomescan/HPC.md

 ## errors & logs
 Simply the error and log output from sbatch commands for all things I submit.
 Are deleted regularly when doing tests.

+## r-analysis
+This folder contains all files used for the R analysis.
+So, the test data from the personal genome project uk, an annotated giab sample, de input files for the vep plugins and reference.
+And the clinvar download.

 ## snakemake-tutorial
 This folder has the data files for the snakemake tutorial: